reguevara/Workshop-5/README.md

 #### 4. Uniform variables

-Instead of hard coding an output colour into the pixel shader, let's create a parameter so that we can modify it within a C# component on the CPU side
+Instead of hard coding an output colour into the pixel shader, let's create a property so that we can modify it within a C# component on the CPU side
 (i.e., via the cube's material).
-Declare a `uniform` variable within the Cg/HLSL code that will represent the colour parameter like so:
+Declare a `uniform` variable within the Cg/HLSL code that will represent the colour property like so:

 ```HLSL
 uniform float4 _Color;